The 4 Best Times to Travel to Japan: Your Ultimate Seasonal Guide

 Summer in Japan is a different kind of beautiful.
 While it can get hot and humid, it’s also a time of vibrant festivals (matsuri), spectacular fireworks displays (hanabi), and incredibly lush green landscapes.

 I’ll be honest, my summer trip to Japan was a bit of a sweaty adventure!
-I went in July, and the humidity was definitely something to get used to.
+I went in July, and the humidity was something to get used to.
 However, the energy of the summer festivals more than made up for it.
 I stumbled upon a local neighborhood festival in Osaka, complete with traditional music, food stalls selling delicious street food like takoyaki and yakisoba, and everyone dressed in colorful yukata (light cotton kimonos).
 It felt so authentic and like I was truly immersed in Japanese culture.

 Early summer also brings the rainy season (tsuyu), usually from June into early July.
 While it might sound like a downer, the rain often brings a certain beauty to the gardens and landscapes.
 Plus, it usually doesn’t rain all day, every day.